49ers host the Cardinal in MPSF Quarterfinals

 49ers will host top-ranked Cougars in the Gold Mine on Saturday

-During his tenure as the head coach at Long Beach State, Alan Knipe has continued the long tradition of excellence and success associated with the 49er men’s volleyball program.
+During his tenure as the head coach at Long Beach State, Alan Knipe has continued a long tradition of excellence and success associated with the 49er men’s volleyball program.

-Knipe, who is entering his 11th year at the helm, has led LBSU to two NCAA Final Fours, one Mountain Pacific Sports Federation regular season title and nine MPSF Tournaments, which includes four appearances in the championship match (2004-06, 2013).
+Knipe, who is entering his 13th year at the helm, has led LBSU to two NCAA Final Fours, one Mountain Pacific Sports Federation regular season title and 11 MPSF Tournament appearances, which includes four trips to the championship match (2004-06, 2013).

 Knipe returned to Long Beach State for his 10th season in 2013 after taking a leave of absence to coach the U.S. Men’s National Team.
-He wasted no time in getting the 49ers back to the top of the tough MPSF as LBSU advanced to the finals of the conference tournament for the first time since 2006.
+He wasted no time in getting the Beach back to the top of the tough MPSF as LBSU advanced to the finals of the conference tournament for the first time since 2006.
 The 49ers also tied for second in the regular season standings after being picked to finish sixth in the preseason poll.
-Long Beach State finished with a 24-8 overall record, marking its 16th 20-win campaign and fifth in Knipe's 10 years.
+Long Beach State finished with a 24-8 overall record, marking its 16th 20-win campaign.

-LBSU was rewarded for its stellar season as Taylor Crabb became the third 49er in program history to be named the AVCA National Player of the Year.
+The Beach was rewarded for its stellar season as Taylor Crabb became the third 49er in program history to be named the AVCA National Player of the Year.
 Crabb also received first-team All-America honors from both the AVCA and Volleyball Magazine, while Connor Olbright was a second-team All-American.
-In addition, six 49ers were named to the All-MPSF Team.
+In addition, Knipe saw six of his student-athletes named to the All-MPSF Team.

-In Knipe’s four years, the United States also qualified for the World League Finals three times (2009, 2011, 2012).
-In 2012, the U.S. Men claimed the FIVB World League silver medal, marking their second-best finish since the World League started in 1990.
-In addition, the Americans won the gold medal at the 2012 NORCECA Continental Olympic Qualification Tournament, securing their eighth-straight berth to the Olympics.
+In Knipe’s four years, the United States also qualified for the World League Finals three times (2009, 2011, and 2012).
+In 2012, they claimed the FIVB World League silver medal, marking their second-best finish since the World League started in 1990.
+In addition, the U.S. won the gold medal at the 2012 NORCECA Continental Olympic Qualification Tournament, securing their eighth-straight berth to the Olympics.

 Knipe had strong ties to USA Volleyball prior to becoming the head coach of the National Team.
-In 2008, he coached the USA Men's Team at the Pan America Cup in Winnipeg, Canada, helping the squad to a gold medal.
-The U.S. defeated Canada, 3-1, and included former 49ers Robert Tarr, Tyler Hildebrand and Paul Lotman.
+In 2008, he coached the U.S. Men at the Pan America Cup in Winnipeg, Canada, helping the squad to a gold medal.
+The Americans defeated Canada, 3-1, in the finals with a team that included former 49ers Robert Tarr, Tyler Hildebrand and Paul Lotman.

 In 2007, Knipe served as the head coach for the United States squad that competed at the World University Games in Bangkok, Thailand.
-The team, which also featured Lotman and Tarr, won the bronze medal.
+That team, which also featured Lotman and Tarr, won the bronze medal.
 The U.S. lost just one match along the way, falling to eventual gold medalist, Turkey, in the semifinals.
-Knipe has also been the head coach and director of the USA Volleyball Development Camp since 1999.
+Knipe has also been the head coach and director of the USA Volleyball Development Camp.

-Prior to his leave of absence, Knipe had been a member of the Long Beach State men’s volleyball staff for 14 years as he was an assistant coach for five seasons before taking over the program in 2001.
+Prior to his leave of absence, Knipe was a member of the Long Beach State men’s volleyball staff for 14 years as he was an assistant coach for five seasons before taking over the program in 2001.
 In just his fourth year as a head coach, Knipe was named the AVCA National Coach of the Year (2004).
-He was also tabbed the 2008 MPSF Coach of the Year and the 2008 Volleyball Magazine National Coach of the Year after guiding the 49ers to a first-place finish in the MPSF.
+He was also tabbed the 2008 MPSF Coach of the Year after guiding the Beach to a first-place finish during the regular season.

-Knipe is the second-winningest head coach in LBSU men’s volleyball history, compiling an overall record of 193-111 (.635).
-He also boasts an impressive 131-86 (.604) record in the MPSF, which is the toughest men’s volleyball conference in the country.
+Knipe is the second-winningest head coach in LBSU men’s volleyball history, compiling an overall record of 226-134 (.628).
+He also boasts an impressive 157-106 (.597) record in the MPSF - the toughest men’s volleyball conference in the country.

 In 2009, his final season before his three-year leave of absence, Knipe led Long Beach State to the MPSF Tournament.
 Dean Bittner was a first-team All-America selection, while Dustin Watten garnered second-team recognition.
 It was the 10th time in program history that more than one LBSU player earned AVCA All-America honors in a season.
 Bittner, Watten and Dan Alexander were also named to the All-MPSF team.